CPSC-292/Fall2022-CourseInfo/README.md

 # Information for CPSC 292 Intro to Exploratory Data Analysis
 ## Chapman University, Fall 2022
-## Instructors: Dr. Lindsay Waldrop, TBA
+## Instructors: Dr. Lindsay Waldrop, Katherine Hansen

 This is the course information page for CPSC 292 Intro to Exploratory Data Analysis.
 It will contain all materials: assignments, lecture notes, project info and handouts, the syllabus and course schedule.
 These will be updated regularly.